A Simpler Floor Plate

 Now at the end of the event simply pick up your set-up all in one shot.
 Think about the last championship game you shot and saw the home crowd getting ready to rush the court......
 No scrambling around to gather up the un-secured receiver.

 I created two sizes, to suit most photographer's needs.
 First the single, yep you guessed it.
 Plain and simple one camera and one receiver.
 The second is the double.
 It can easily handle two 1D series cameras side by side.
-Add a riser and the double will accommodate up to 3 pro bodies.
+Add a riser and the double will accommodate multiple camera bodies.

 Add any "PRO" ball head and go ahead mount that 400mm f/2.8.